Explanation of Miracle Healing

-Explanation of Miracle Healing**

 Please quickly read the article, “Experiencing the Holy Spirit” that introduces this subsection, “Gifts of the Spirit” on the website.

 I have no doubt that this stuff looks – to anyone who has had no contact with this area of the Christian Church – like it came from planet Mars!
 But it actually began in the first century, as documented in the Bible, and it is now happening again.

 And I admit it all still amazes me.
 This whole website has been developed by an analytical minded person, over a period of many years, with the help of a supporting team of qualified advisors.
 It has been designed to guide ‘thinking people’ in their journey of faith.
 For the who’s, how’s and why’s of this website please click here.

-Miracle healing can be witnessed in church services within the Pentecostal/ Charismatic ‘movement’.
+Miracle healing can, at times, be witnessed in church services within the Pentecostal/ Charismatic ‘movement’.
 Baptised Christians, in the movement, who have been given this gift by the Holy Spirit may also perform these miracles outside the confines of their churches.
 That is if they are involved in ministry that operates in that manner.

 2. THE ‘WHAT’ AND ‘WHEN’ OF HEALING

-Miracle healing can occur in many forms, from emotional strengthening, through an acceleration of normal physical healing functions, to complete and miraculous transformations.
+Miracle healing can occur in many forms, from emotional strengthening, through an acceleration of normal physical healing functions, to complete and miraculous changes.

 In effect, the Spirit actually performs the act of healing as he sees fit, through a gifted healer.
 It is not up to the healer to choose the degree of healing that is to occur.
-The healer is, in effect, a ‘conduit’ of the Spirit’s power.
+The healer is, in effect, a ‘channel’ of the Spirit’s power.

 Major physical defects, illnesses etc can be eradicated in the blink of an eye.
 On the other hand, nothing outwardly ‘obvious’ to the observer may occur.
 A gift of emotional strength for example won’t be noticeable to observers.
 And experienced healers never know what will flow from any act of their healing, prior to putting their gift to work.
 They know it is entirely up to the Spirit, as to what will actually occur.
 In fact most gifts of the Spirit work like that.